Hacking-Notes/VulnScan/README.md

 VulnScan will enhance its versatility and customization with the introduction of new features, which will aid website owners and bug bounty hunters in identifying threats more easily and efficiently.

+## Credits

+Hey you!
+Yeah, you with the skills!
+Wanna earn credits for making our project even better?
+Then join us, don't be shy, we need you!

 ## Demo

 https://user-images.githubusercontent.com/118412415/221425598-136810fe-d3bc-47cb-a253-a25a4639d43b.mp4